 Building a strong network is a fundamental part of any brand strategy on social media.

-Various social media tools such as Tweepi and ManageFlitter allow you to target a hotbed of potential customers that your competitors have already done the hard work to acquire.
-Read our article on how to get Twitter followers for an example of how to utilise this strategy.
+There are a huge variety of audience management tools out there that allow you to target a hotbed of potential customers that your competitors have already done the hard work to acquire.

 Besides targeting a relevant audience for customer acquisition, brands should also seek to use social media to network with other brands or industry influencers.